Answering questions Equal pay: employer responsibilities

-If an employee or worker believes they have been discriminated against at work by not getting equal pay, they might send you a statement by email or letter explaining what happened and asking you some questions.
+They might send you a statement by email or letter to explain what happened and ask questions.
 They might ask their trade union representative to send the statement on their behalf.

 As an employer, you should take any complaint seriously.
-You should follow these steps if an employee, worker or their trade union representative sends you a statement and asks questions about possible discrimination they've experienced at work.
+You should follow these steps if an employee, worker or their trade union representative sends you a statement.

 By law you do not have to answer their questions about equal pay and terms and conditions.
 However, you should do so to try to resolve the problem and avoid possible legal action.